ArlensonLorran/PDM-II/Atividades/atividade-08/README.md

 # Atividade 8
-Enbarcar a aplicação provider_shopper no android
+Embarcar a aplicação provider_shopper no android